MartinChavez/HTML-CSS/README.md

 # HTML/CSS: Tutorial

 This Tutorial will guide you to learn HTML and CSS.
-Each unit contains an annotated tutorial on the code that you can use to expand your Front-End Developer skills.
+Each unit contains an annotated tutorial on the code that you can use to expand your Web Developer skills.

 Technologies
 ====================